Are Compression Socks Good for Everyday Use?

 How do I know if mine are too tight?

 If you feel numbness, tingling, pain, or persistent deep marks on your skin, they may be the wrong size or compression level.
+Contact Mobility Max if you experience any discomfort, and we'll help you find the right fit.

 Compression socks can be an easy, effective way to keep your legs feeling better throughout the day, whether you're commuting, working long shifts, traveling, or staying active.
 If you're unsure which style or compression level is right for your needs, Mobility Max Clinic in Mississauga can help you choose the best option for daily comfort and support.